-Elisabeth Fowlie Mock, MD, MPH, FAAFP, grew up in New England and traveled to the Southeast to finish her undergraduate degree, medical school, residency and master’s degree.
+Elisabeth Fowlie Mock, MD, MPH, FAAFP, grew up in Maine and Massachusetts and traveled to the Southeast to complete her education and residency.
 She was one of two in a medical school class of 100 who matched in family medicine.
-If it were not for the amazing family physicians she met during an away rotation, her medical degree might indeed have been “wasted,” only in a different specialty.
-A few years out from residency, she returned home to Maine — a state that is one big small town.
+After residency, she completed a Master of Public Health and then returned home to Maine-- a rural state that is one big, small town.

-Dr. Mock considers family physicians as the most “todi-potential” in all medicine.
-She has worked in a number of clinical settings, including outpatient and inpatient medicine; public health clinic, including outpatient maternity and pediatric care; urgent care; full-time residency faculty with maternity care and low-barrier addiction care.
-She currently works weekend nocturnist shifts at her community referral hospital that has a catchment area including one-third of her rural state’s population and two thirds of its land mass.
+Dr. Mock considers family physicians as the most "todi-potential" in all medicine.
+She has worked in a number of clinical settings, including outpatient and inpatient medicine; a public health clinic, including outpatient maternity and pediatric care; urgent care; full-time full-scope residency faculty; and low-barrier addiction care.
+She currently works weekend nocturnist shifts at her state's second largest hospital and serves as the medical officer coordinating transfers.

 During the 12 years she homeschooled her three children and worked night shifts, she developed a passion for delivering CME on topics related to evidence-based prescribing and eventually obtained consulting roles related to the opioid crisis.

-Dr. Mock’s AAFP leadership experience includes filling many roles in her medium-sized chapter, serving as alternate and delegate in the Congress of Delegates for 15 years, and five years on the Commission for Continuing Professional Development, including a year as chair.
-She has completed two year-long leadership intensives similar to graduate certificate programs.
+Dr. Mock’s AAFP leadership experience includes filling many roles in her medium-sized chapter, serving in the Congress of Delegates for 15 years, and five years on the Commission for Continuing Professional Development, including a year as chair.
+She has completed two year-long physician leadership intensives through a program of her state medical society.